15 Tips for New Los Angeles Drivers

 So, reserve a car as close to what you usually use to commute and have Hertz or some other rental company send a driver to take to do the paperwork later.
 Just get a vehicle closer to where you plan to stay, if possible.
 So if you are used to driving a Cadillac Escalade, or another SUV, grab one.
 Just go with what you know and stay safe on the Los Angeles roads.
 Never get some exotic car rental to impress the girls.

 The new dash, HUD, and other high-end dashboard features are notorious for causing sensory overload.
 The last thing you want is to his a dangerous intersection while operating a car wrought with strange amenities.
-So don't run off and get a convertible, or a hot rod, or a motorcycle, unless you already are familiar with that particular make and model.
-Just like a trucker needs to learn how to operate their vehicle's Jake Brakes, you need to learn the safe operation of your car and how it all works.
+So don't run off and get a convertible, a hot rod, or a motorcycle unless you are already familiar with that particular make and model.
+Just like a trucker needs to learn how to operate their vehicle's Jake Brakes, you need to understand your car's safe operation and how it all works.

-To recap, when driving in an unfamiliar city, you must keep your focus on what's in front of you, while you scan your mirrors.
-If you can reach for knobs and dials out of muscle memory, you are driving the wrong car.
-The last thing you need is trying to find the AC knobs, or radio's volume controls, as you try and pay attention to your GPS.
+To recap, when driving in an unfamiliar city, you must keep your focus on what's in front of you while you scan your mirrors.
+If you can reach for knobs and dials out of muscle memory, you drive the wrong car.
+The last thing you need is to try to find the AC knobs or radio's volume controls as you try and pay attention to your GPS.

 Tip 6.
 Make Sure You Have Comms.